Content Containers & Units

 The editor

-Section titled “The editor”Content units use a full-featured TipTap rich text editor with:
+Section titled “The editor”Content units open in a full-featured writing environment:

-- Text formatting (headings, bold, italic, lists, blockquotes, etc.)
+- Text formatting — headings, bold, italic, lists, blockquotes

 - Entity mentions — type

-@to search and link entities inline - Date mentions — type
+@to link a character, place, or faction inline - Date mentions — type

-[[to insert a formatted date chip from your calendar - Inline date links — select any text and assign a precise datetime to it (see Inline Temporal Marks)
+[[to insert a date chip from your calendar - Inline date links — select any phrase and pin a precise date to it (see Inline Temporal Marks)

-- AI entity detection — the system highlights potential entity references in your text
+- AI entity detection — highlights people and places it recognises in your text

-- Autosave — your work is saved automatically as you type
+- Autosave — your work is saved as you type

 Creating content

-Section titled “Creating content”- Navigate to a container (book, campaign, or domain) in the sidebar
+Section titled “Creating content”- Open a container — a book, campaign, or domain — from the world sidebar.

-- Click Create Chapter/Session (for books/campaigns) or create an article directly (for domains)
+- Click Create Chapter / Create Session (or create an article directly in a domain).